fwilhelmi/usage_of_simulators_in_future_networks/README.md

 <img src="https://github.com/fwilhelmi/usage_of_simulators_in_future_networks/blob/master/Images/test_sim_time_vs_accuracy.png" alt="Execution time versus accuracy in Komondor simulator"
 	title="Execution time versus accuracy in Komondor simulator" width="500" />

-As observed, the more the higher the simulation time, the higher the stability is.
+As observed, the higher the simulation time, the higher the stability is.
 However, this is paid with execution time, which varies according to the simulator.

 ### Testbed Results